Sin-tel/tokisona/reference.md

 	tenpo x la o pali e ni:

+example:

+	tenpo mute la o pali e ni:
+		nanpa A li seme?
+		nanpa A li ni: nanpa A li suli e wan. o pini!

 n.b.:
-the 'tenpo ali' loop will not loop forever. it stops when the computer gets tired, which is after around 100 iterations or so. however, you can easily get longer loops by nesting them.
+the 'tenpo ali' loop will not loop forever, since the highest number we can express is 100. however, you can easily get longer loops by nesting them.

 ## comments